Zoloft Class Action Claims Drug Company Misled Consumers about Zoloft’s Ability to Treat Depression

 The lawsuit also seeks to recover monetary damages “for the millions of consumers who were tricked into purchasing Zoloft.”

-The class action lawsuit is filed in the United States District Court for the Northern District of California, San Jose Division, on behalf of Laura A. Plumlee, of Watsonville, California, and on behalf of consumers nationwide and in California who purchased and/or paid for Zoloft for the treatment of depression from its launch in 1991 to the present.
+The class action lawsuit was filed in the United States District Court for the Northern District of California, San Jose Division, on behalf of Laura A. Plumlee, of Watsonville, California, and on behalf of consumers nationwide and in California who purchased and/or paid for Zoloft for the treatment of depression from its launch in 1991 to the present.

 Irving Kirsch, an associate director of the Placebo Studies Program at Harvard Medical School analyzed all of the available clinical trial data for a number of antidepressants, including Zoloft, and found that the “difference between drug and placebo is very, very small,” and “in half of the studies, non-existent.”
 In his recently published book, “The Emperor’s New Drugs,” Kirsch explained that the “drug companies knew how small the effect of their medications were compared to placebos, and so did the FDA and other regulatory agencies.
 The companies found various ways to make the data seem more favorable to their products … My colleagues and I hadn't really discovered anything new.
 We had merely revealed their ‘dirty little secret’.”